Jaffer-sadiq/PowerApps-in-a-day/03_Power Apps_Model_driven_App.md

    ![](images/pp1002.png)

-1. Click on **Publish and Save** to save the app.
+1. Click on **Save and Publish** to save the app.
 The classic designer of the app will be opened in a new browser tab.

 1. Click on the Edit button next to **Site Map**.
 This will launch the designer that will let you modify the App navigation.